 Set in the heart of the central Alaska Range, the Great Gorge of the Ruth Glacier is a massive geographic rift that has shaped a climbing area like no other.
 More than 20 peaks border the sides of the north-south-trending valley, with walls up to 5,000 feet rising directly off the smooth and gentle glacier that lines the floor.
 Although not often compared to Yosemite, up north this is the Valley, Alaska-style.
 With easy approaches and huge walls just a short distance from a fly-in base camp, the Ruth Gorge may be North America’s ultimate alpine climbing destination.
 However, climbers won’t always find endless splitters, perfect granite, plastic ice, and ideal weather.
 Instead, they will find some of the most intimidating mountains in the world.
 Written into the history of these walls are stories of struggle, survival, and death, but also of triumph, camaraderie, and, above all, respect for an immensity found in few places in the world.

 The Ruth Glacier, nearly 35 miles long, feeds off the slopes of Denali and Mt.
 Silverthrone.
-Numerous forks of the glacier merge into the huge icefield known as the Ruth Amphitheater.
+Numerous forks of the glacier merge into the huge icefield known as the Don Sheldon Amphitheater (a.k.a.
+Ruth Amphitheater).
 This vast snow arena encompasses some 25 square miles.
 Then, with nowhere else to go, the great mass of ice is pushed down a mile-wide constriction rimmed by walls up to 5,000 feet high.
 With so much ice being squeezed through such a narrow slot, it’s no wonder that the glacier has been measured to be more than 3,800 feet deep and moving at a rate of over three feet per day.
 Without the ice, this canyon would have a sheer 8,700-foot rise to the top of Mt.
 Dickey.

 The western side of the Gorge holds most of the great stalwarts—huge granite monoliths rising abruptly out of the glacier.
 Any one of these peaks would be a major destination.
 The east side, although generally less impressive, still holds several 2,000- to 3,000-foot walls.
 One of these is perhaps the area’s most remarkable peak: the complex façade of the Moose’s Tooth.
 This, along with several other “Tooth” peaks, creates a seemingly impenetrable alpine bastion that oversees the entire Ruth Glacier.